Explore

 Surprising Pleasant!

-Posted : 11 years, 3 months ago on 9 December 2012 02:29 (A review of Solatorobo: Red the Hunter)
+Posted : 12 years ago on 9 December 2012 02:29 (A review of Solatorobo: Red the Hunter)

 Does this case ever happen to anyone like you brought one game that you just happen to see in a store and for so reason.
 You didn't played it for awhile, then you start to feel more interested from looking at it’s cover.
 Lastly the last straw appear when you look up info or a track on it and you said to yourself “This is what I missed for awhile?
 I got to play this now.”
 This happen to me when I got this game with Pokemon Black 2 back two months ago, than a week ago finally playing it for the first time.
 I regret not playing it earlier but I’m glad I did play this game called Solatorobo Red the Hunter.
 It is part of the lesser known series called Little Tail Bronx whose first game was called Tail Concerto a cult classic on the PS1 from what I heard.
 Originally Concerto was going to get a sequel but never got the green light due to poor sales, but however after 7 years after Concerto came out with CyberConnect2 wanted to continue the series.
 They finally got the thumbs up to start another game which this game was born in 3 years of development.
 Before I start, I haven’t played Tail Concerto so I can’t compare it to Solatorobo to talk about its similarities and differences.